 In accordance with the provisions of the California Environmental Quality Act ("CEQA"), an Initial Study has been prepared and which as determined that development of the proposed medical marijuana cultivation facility would not have a significant impact on the environment, with the implementation of mitigation measures.
-A draft Mitigated Negative Declaration is proposed and contains certain measure for Cultural Resources and Biological Resources.
-No comments were received during the statutory public comment period (ending June 21, 2016).
-The draft Mitigated Negative Declaration is attached for consideration by the Commission.
-The City Council will consider certification of a Mitigated Negative Declaration prior to final action on the project.
+A draft Mitigated Negative Declaration (MND) is proposed and contains certain measure for Cultural Resources and Biological Resources.
+The draft Mitigated Negative Declaration was circulated for comments (comment period ended 28 June 2016) and no comments were received.
+The MND is attached for consideration by the Commission, and the City Council will consider certification of a Mitigated Negative Declaration prior to final action on the project.